 Both snap gear & fixed gear longline vessels are encouraged to bid on this study.

-Vessels are encouraged to submit bids based on a study comprised of 50 stations, 75 stations and 100 stations.
+Vessels are encouraged to submit bids based on a study comprising of 300 total skates..

 The vessel participating in this study will need to complete work with guidelines as follows: